csauve/qwik-hosts/README.md

 _default.........................(enabled)
 ```

 You should not disable or remove this host file as it is required by OS X during the boot process.
 Note that if you are not on OS X you will have to replace this default host file with the default host file from your OS.
-Do this using `qwik edit _default'.
+Do this using `qwik edit _default`.

 Now you can take your kludged-together host file and split it up into manageable pieces.
 Use `qwik add <host-file>` to add a new host file and paste in a section from your old file.
 To enable it, run `qwik enable <host-file>`.